robocorp/actions-cookbook/examples/basics/api-and-notify/README.md

 This example contains 2 actions.

-First action gets electricity API data from https://api.porssisahko.net
+First action `get_porssisahko` gets electricity API data from https://api.porssisahko.net

-The second action handles posting a message into Slack channel.
+The second action `slack_message` handles posting a message into Slack channel.

 # To make the Slack messaging work